The Making of Europe - Track

 Bachelor

-Dive into the thrilling history of Europe and its role on the world stage, zoom in on three of the most exciting cities of Europe: Rome, Utrecht and Berlin.
 This track is a combination of three courses, designed by three excellent European universities, and provides an overview of the history and functioning of Europe.
-Immerse yourself in Europe’s history and culture.
+Immerse yourself in the history and culture of Europe.

 During this course we will trace the making of Europe, from its most ancient roots to its most current affairs.
 This will be done through a multidisciplinary approach in which political, economic and societal perspectives will be offered.
 You will come to understand these historical developments from both a national and an international viewpoint.
 The programme will offer you the opportunity to explore a broad range of topics starting with the history of the Roman empire, continuing to the Medieval Era and the Renaissance.